-Initially E-commerce sites during the dot com boom were considered as the end of brick and Mortar stores.
+Initially E-commerce sites during the dot com boom were considered as the end of brick and mortar stores.
 But due to the advancement of technology, kiosks are now bridging the gap between brick and mortar and e-commerce stores, in particular.
-In fact, a study into this emerging trend found globally the interactive kiosk market is growing at 12 per cent annually.
+In fact, a study into this emerging trend found globally the interactive kiosk market is growing at 12 percent annually.
 Brick and Mortar shops are offering consumers the best of both worlds—the technology that makes shopping easier and the experience they desire.

-The most prominent form of retail kiosk solutions, self-checkout kiosks, have been expediting the grocery shopping checkout process since the late 1990s.
+The most prominent form of retail kiosk solutions, self-checkout kiosks, has been expediting the grocery shopping checkout process since the late 1990s.
 When shopping in-store, consumers are able to browse the aisles at their leisure and utilize the self-checkout kiosk to quickly check-out once they’ve gathered everything they need.
 Designed to accept a variety of different payment options—cash, credit, and debit cards—self-checkout kiosks allow shoppers to quickly scan, pay for, and bag their items without having to wait in long lines.

 Traditionally, one key competitive advantage that online retailers hold over brick and mortar stores is an endless amount of space to display inventory.
-While brick and mortar retailers are confined to the space within the four walls that make up their store, online retailers can display as many different offerings as they want.
+While brick and mortar retailers are confined to space within the four walls that make up their store, online retailers can display as many different offerings as they want.
 Designed to enhance a brick and mortar retailer’s in-store offerings, endless aisle kiosks help to alleviate this imbalance.
 Shoppers can browse a retailer’s physical inventory while shopping in-store, but also use the endless aisle kiosk to explore additional colors, styles, sizes, and more on the retailer’s website.

 If Consumers find something they like, shoppers can also use the endless aisle kiosk to select, pay for, and enter a shipping destination for their order.
 By enabling shoppers to browse and purchase additional options online, retailers are able to maintain lower inventory quantities and more in-store product variety.

-Just as retailers use videos, images, and other engaging content to draw shoppers to their ecommerce platforms, digital signage enables them to do the same for their brick and mortar stores.
+Just as retailers use videos, images, and other engaging content to draw shoppers to their e-commerce platforms, digital signage enables them to do the same for their brick and mortar stores.
 Able to be strategically placed throughout the store or in a window display, digital signage can be either static or interactive, depending on the needs of the retailer.
-From a “how to” video, to a product demonstration, a brand story, or additional product information, digital signage can enhance a shopper’s in-store experience.
+From a “how-to” video to a product demonstration, a brand story, or additional product information, digital signage can enhance a shopper’s in-store experience.
 Retailers can also use digital signage as an advertising platform—drawing shoppers in, highlighting complementary products, and creating continuity between the retailer’s in-store and online presence.

 Since kiosk is an upcoming trend so it is obvious that it comes with a heavy upfront cost along with high maintenance and power needs.
 The kiosks available in the market are usually generic and takes time to update and get running which usually consumes time, and in business time is money.
 The time invested in maintaining kiosks could be spent elsewhere in a better way.
-Other kiosks usually come with lesser features and lack of compatibility.
-Kiosk-sellers and distributor are often not very flexible with the business needs and insist on selling what the customer needs.
-Below are the some of the usage benefits are described below:
+Other kiosks usually come with lesser features and a lack of compatibility.
+Kiosk-sellers and distributors are often not very flexible with the business needs and insist on selling what the customer needs.
+Below are some of the usage benefits are described below:

-Virtukiosk, unlike other kiosks is a smart kiosk.
-While other kiosks understand the code, Virtukiosk understands the customer’s mind.
-It can be testified by the significant success by the businesses which use Virtukiosk.
-Feel free to browse the points which make Virtukiosks a must have for your business.
+VirtuKiosk, unlike other kiosks, is a smart kiosk.
+While other kiosks understand the code, VirtuKiosk understands the customer’s mind.
+It can be testified by the significant success by the businesses which use VirtuKiosk.
+Feel free to browse the points which make VirtuKiosks a must-have for your business.

-Connecting to the store’s inventory, the kiosks could quickly answer sales associate or customer questions about available sizes and alternate colours, as well as providing reviews and ratings by other customers.
-Also it does what manual workers cant quickly and efficiently.
+Connecting to the store’s inventory, the kiosks could quickly answer sales associate or customer questions about available sizes and alternate colors, as well as providing reviews and ratings by other customers.
+Also, it does what manual workers cant quickly and efficiently.

-Our kiosks keep a detailed record of whats happening now and then and this can be a source of useful business insights for the retailer as it would enhance decision making.
+Our kiosks keep a detailed record of what’s happening now and then and this can be a source of useful business insights for the retailer as it would enhance decision making.
 For the retailer, all this logging in, seeking out and looking up provides a wealth of information about who’s shopping in their store, when and what exactly they’re seeking.
-This in turn feeds into the shopping experience, allowing retailers to schedule staff accordingly, cross-promote products, ensure necessary stock is at hand and further hone the customer experience
+This, in turn, feeds into the shopping experience, allowing retailers to schedule staff accordingly, cross-promote products, ensure necessary stock is at hand and further hone the customer experience

 Arguably the greatest benefit of the interactive kiosks is its small price tag.
 Our Kiosks don’t require meal breaks, free up staff for more complex tasks and are increasingly simple to install.
 They offer access to a wide catalogue of products even when a store cannot in its physical location, making them a prime candidate for cheaply testing the waters of retail expansion.
-Where once kiosks were specialised items, now all that required is a tablet, stand and associated software in the form of a specialised app or honed generic software.
+Where once kiosks were specialized items, now all that required is a tablet, stand and associated software in the form of a specialized app or honed generic software.
 Courtesy of secure stands they can be installed on desktops, walls or as free-standing welcome points with minimal effort and maximum appeal.